 - Promotion and Tenure Resource Page – P&T calendar, forms, and unit criteria

 - Take some time to meet with new faculty to go over the guidelines for promotion and tenure and give them the opportunity to ask questions.

 - Remind them that departmental advice or evaluations are no guarantee of the eventual decision.

 - Check out advice from the American Council on Education on good practices in tenure evaluation.

 - There are provisions for "stopping the tenure clock" for probationary faculty (untenured, tenure-track faculty member) as specified in Chapter 7 of the Faculty Manual.
-Requests to extend the probationary period require the recommendation of the department chair, the dean, and the Senior Vice Chancellor for Academic Affairs.
+Requests to extend the probationary period require the recommendation of the department chair, the dean, and the provost.

 - Sabbaticals: Sabbatical leaves are intended to allow full-time tenured faculty members relief from normal duties in order to pursue significant projects designed to improve their capabilities as scholars and teachers and hence to increase their future contribution to the mission of USC Upstate.
 Sabbatical leaves are designed to permit faculty members to achieve educational goals that could be reached only over an extended period of time if pursued under the demands of regular University duties.
 Consequently, recipients of sabbatical leave are to be separated from all University duties during the leave.

 To be considered for sabbatical leave, a faculty member must be a tenured associate professor or professor with six or more years of full-time service and must be eligible to serve for a reasonable period following completion of leave, under no circumstances less than one year.
 A sabbatical leave provides one-half pay for a full academic year, or full pay for one-half of an academic year.
 Granting sabbatical leaves of absence is dependent upon budget limitations, workloads, and other considerations.
 Therefore, it is a matter of administrative discretion.